Bangladesh–India border: Skirmishes after 1979 incident

+Smuggling

 The border is used as a route for smuggling livestock, food items, medicines, and drugs from India to Bangladesh.
 Moreover, illegal immigrants from Bangladesh cross the border to India.
 Because of a large number of illegal immigrants crossing from Bangladesh into India, a controversial shoot-on-sight policy has been enforced by the Indian border patrols.
 This policy was initiated with reports of violence between the illegal migrants and Indian soldiers.
 The border has also witnessed occasional skirmishes between the Indian Border Security Force (BSF) and the Border Guards Bangladesh (BGB), most notably in 2001.

+Fence construction

 In July 2009, Channel 4 News reported that hundreds of Indians and Bangladeshis were killed by the BSF along the Indo-Bangladeshi border fence during its construction.
 The BSF state that the fence's main purpose is to check illegal immigration and to prevent cross-border terrorism.
 In 2010, Human Rights Watch (HRW) issued an 81-page report which documented a number abuses committed by the BSF.
 The report was compiled from the interviews of abuse victims, witnesses, members of the BSF, and its Bangladeshi counterpart, the BGB.
 The report stated that over 900 Bangladeshi citizens were killed during the first decade of the 21st century, many of whom crossed the border for cattle rustling or other smuggling activities.
 However, the report also noted that some were killed due to "indiscriminate firing from across the border".
 The HRW called for a joint independent investigation to be conducted by both governments.

+Alleged BSF incursions

 The Bangladeshi government has often accused the BSF of incursions into Bangladeshi territory, and indiscriminate shooting of civilians along the India–Bangladesh border.
 In a news conference in August 2008, Indian BSF officials admitted that they killed 59 illegals (34 Bangladeshis, 21 Indians, 4 unidentified) who were trying to cross the border during the prior six months.
 Bangladeshi media accused the BSF of abducting 5 Bangladeshi children, aged between 8 and 15, from the Haripur Upazila in Thakurgaon District of Bangladesh, in 2010.
 The children were setting fishing nets near the border.
 In 2010, Human Rights Watch accused the Border Security Force of the indiscriminate killings.
 On 7 January 2011, BSF forces killed 15-year-old Felani Khatun after she became tangled while climbing the border fence during a return trip to Bangladesh.
 Her body was left hanging from the fence where it was photographed, drawing widespread outrage.

 In 2019, Bangladesh border guards shot at BSF personnel.
 They claimed self defence.
 One BSF officer was killed.

-Border length by states
+Border length by Indian states

-The breakdown of the length of land border by states is as follows, clockwise:
+The breakdown of the length of land border by Indian states is as follows, clockwise: